Five people killed in Iran in protests over death of woman in police custody, human rights group says - KESQ

 Speaking at a news conference on Monday, Greater Tehran Police Commander Hossein Rahimi said police had “done everything” to keep her alive.

-But the explanations from the police were not accepted by protesters who took to the streets in Tehran and other cities on Monday, demanding justice and accountability.
+But the explanations from the police were not accepted by protesters.
+The UN said thousands of people have taken to the streets in cities including Tehran, Isfahan, Karaj, Mashhad, Rasht, Saqqes and Sanandaj to demand justice and accountability.

 The semi-official news agency Fars reported the protesters were “not convinced” by the police’s justification of Amini’s death and claimed she died “under torture.”